mhttarunno/Bank-Management-System/README.md

-# Bank Management System
+Bank Management System

-Description:
-A Java-based Bank Management System using OOP concepts, Swing/AWT GUI, and MySQL database for managing customer accounts and transactions.
+A Java-based Bank Management System that uses Object-Oriented Programming (OOP) principles to manage customer accounts and transactions efficiently.
+This desktop application features a user-friendly GUI and integrates with a MySQL database for secure and persistent data storage.

-## Key Features:
+Features

+Core OOP Implementation
-Developed using core OOP principles: inheritance, polymorphism, abstraction, encapsulation, and interfaces
+Uses inheritance, polymorphism, abstraction, encapsulation, and interfaces for a modular and maintainable codebase.

+User-Friendly GUI
-User-friendly desktop GUI with Java Swing and AWT
+Built with Java Swing and AWT for an intuitive desktop experience.

+Database Integration
-MySQL database integration for secure and persistent data storage
+MySQL backend for secure storage of customer data and transactions.

+Account Management
-Create, update, and manage customer accounts
+Create, update, and manage customer accounts seamlessly.

+Transaction Handling
-Deposit, withdraw, and transfer funds between accounts
+Deposit, withdraw, and transfer funds between accounts.

+Transaction History
-Track transaction history for each account
+Track and view all account transactions.

-Modular and maintainable code structure
+Error Handling

-Input validation and basic error handling
+Includes input validation and basic error management.

-## Tech Stack:
+Technologies

-Java (OOP concepts)
+Programming Language: Java (OOP Concepts)

-Swing & AWT (GUI)
+GUI Framework: Swing & AWT

-MySQL (Database)
+Database: MySQL

+System Architecture

+The system follows a modular architecture:

+Data Layer
+Handles database operations using JDBC.

+Business Logic Layer
+Implements account and transaction functionalities.

+Presentation Layer
+Swing/AWT-based GUI for user interaction.

+Usage

+Launch the application and log in as a bank administrator.

+Create or update customer accounts.

+Perform deposits, withdrawals, and transfers.

+View transaction history for each account.